annotatedtmg/annotatedtmg/tmg/martial.md

 ## Terminal Grain ## {#grain}

-Well the train touched down in Sioux City, Iowa \\
+Well, the train touched down in Sioux City, Iowa \\
 The train touched down in Sioux City, Iowa \\
 It fell cleanly from the dark sky under the track \\
 Saw you from the window, there was no turning back

-Well, the whistle went off, I was leaning up against the window \\
+Well, the whistle went off, I was breathing up against the window \\
-Yeah, the whistle went off, I was leaning up against the window \\
+Yeah, the whistle went off, I was breathing up against the window \\
-I saw the blue passengers walking past me \\
+I saw familiar passengers walking past me \\
-And you called up the calvary \\
+And you'd called up the cavalry \\
 It was so easy, and it was so hard \\
 You were clutching your copy of Kierkegaard \\
 Repetition, repetition